To PepsiCo:

 PepsiCo does not make charitable contributions for purposes of political influence, and all charitable contributions made by the PepsiCo Foundation are publicly disclosed in its tax returns.

-Most of our international cash charitable contributions in 2022 were made through the PepsiCo Foundation, the company’s philanthropic arm.
-The PepsiCo Foundation primarily works with U.S. non-profit organizations such as Charities Aid Foundation America to contribute to various international partners for disaster relief and work in the areas of access to food security, safe water and economic opportunity.
+The majority of our international monetary charitable contributions in 2024 were made through the PepsiCo Foundation, the company’s philanthropic arm.
+The PepsiCo Foundation primarily works with U.S. non-profit organizations such as Charities Aid Foundation America to contribute to various international partners for disaster relief and work in the areas of food and nutrition security, access to safe water and economic opportunity.
 As a 501(c)(3) private foundation, the PepsiCo Foundation is prohibited from engaging in most lobbying and political activities, including directly or indirectly participating or intervening in political campaigns on behalf of or in opposition to any political candidate, and does not make charitable contributions for purposes of political influence.

 Trade associations